quanghuy0497/Writing-in-the-Sciences/Unit 04 - The Writing Process/README.md

 		+ Get feedback from others
 + Time should spend (roughly!):
 	+ Pre-writing: ***70%***
-		+ The majority of your time should be spent in the pre-writing stage.
+		+ The majority of your time should be spent in the pre-writing stage
 	+ Writing the first draft: ***10%***
-		+ Writing prose takes the most focus and energy.
+		+ Writing prose takes the most focus and energy
-		+ So it's more efficient and less painful if spend less time in that step.
+		+ So it's more efficient and less painful if spend less time in that step
 	+ Revision: ***20%***
 		+ Revision is where elegance happens in writing
-		+ We should spend more time revising than writing the first draft.
+		+ We should spend more time revising than writing the first draft

 ### 3. The pre-writing step
 + Tips for the pre-writing
 	+ **Get organized first!**
 	+ Don't try to write and gather information simultaneously!
-	+ Gather and organize information ***BEFORE*** writing the first draft.
+	+ Gather and organize information ***BEFORE*** writing the first draft
 + Organizing system:
 	+ Create one that suits you!
 	+ Spend more time organizing and less time writing.
 It's just plain less painful!